 target parameter has been set for a job, the request is sent to the

 specified version.
-Otherwise Cron requests are sent to the default version of
+Otherwise, Cron requests are sent to the version of your

 Cron support in the Cloud Platform Console